 Local and international franchises are growing in Guyana.
 Royalty payments related to a franchise agreement are payable to a non-resident franchiser and subject to varying withholding tax rates depending on the country of residence of the franchiser and the applicable double taxation treaty.
 Guyana has double taxation treaties with Canada and CARICOM member countries.

-Successful franchises include KFC, Burger King, Pizza Hut, Church’s Chicken, Dairy Queen, Pollo Tropical, Bruster’s Ice Cream, Hard Rock Cafe, and Popeyes.
+Successful franchises include Bruster’s Ice Cream, Burger King, Church’s Chicken, Cinnabon, Dairy Queen, Hard Rock Café, KFC, Pizza Hut, Pollo Tropical, Popeye’s Chicken, Starbucks, and Stephen Covey.
 MoneyGram and Western Union operate numerous branches facilitating remittances from Guyanese living or working abroad.
 The high degree of brand recognition makes the successful introduction of U.S. products and services to Guyana, through franchising, a good opportunity.
 Potential franchise investors are encouraged to audit the supply chains locally for quality standards.

 Direct Marketing

 Direct marketing is utilized by many local entities.
-Telecommunication companies, distribute text messages to subscribers advertising promotions and services on behalf of both themselves and other companies.
+Telecommunication companies distribute text messages to subscribers advertising promotions and services that they offer as well as on behalf of other companies.
 Over the past few years, a variety of businesses, including commercial banks and furniture and appliance stores, have engaged in direct marketing strategies.

-Companies continue to advertise their products and services in Guyana through radio, television and newspaper advertising.
+Companies continue to advertise their products and services in Guyana through radio, television, and newspapers.
 Direct marketing has grown increasingly popular with the rise of social media as a tool for businesses to communicate directly with customers.

 Joint Ventures/Licensing

 Foreign investors must establish joint ventures with Guyanese nationals to obtain licenses for small and medium-scale gold and diamond mines.
 Except for the oil and gas sector, most other business operations only require registration and incorporation, but no local ownership.
-Within the oil and gas sector only the first schedule of 40 service lines requires local ownership.
-Because the LCA recently came online in April, the immediate effects of its provisions have yet to be seen, however, the law is expected to encourage significantly more joint ventures and partnerships.
+Within the oil and gas sector, only the first schedule of 40 service lines requires local ownership.
+Because the LCA recently came online in April 2022, the full effects of its provisions have yet to be seen, however, the law is expected to encourage significantly more joint ventures and partnerships.

 Express Delivery

 Guyana facilitates express cargo services from FedEx, UPS, and DHL.
-Guyana is, by air, approximately 5 hours away from Miami, and 6 hours from New York City, though due to weather flights can often be delayed or redirected.
+Guyana is approximately five hours away from Miami and six hours from New York City by air, though flights can often be delayed or redirected due to weather.
 True overnight service is rarely achievable.

 Due Diligence

-Before entering into any agreement with a local business partner, U.S. investors should conduct thorough background checks and research the financial, legal, and physical condition of assets or properties under consideration.
+Before entering into any agreement with a local business partner, U.S. companies should conduct thorough background checks and research the financial, legal, and physical condition of assets or properties under consideration.
 Many local businesses are incorporated and are not required to publish financials publicly.
-Lawyers may assist in conducting a background check in understanding the local business partner reputation, finance, and experience.
-Additionally, requesting potential local business partner credit info may provide some insight into the potential partner credit worthiness.
+Lawyers may assist in conducting a background check in understanding the local business partner’s reputation, finance, and experience.
+Additionally, requesting potential local business partner credit info may provide some insight into the potential partner’s creditworthiness.

 Business Support Organizations (BSOs) are a source of general information.
 BSOs may also provide registered company owners and relevant business resources.
-The major BSOs are the American Chamber of Commerce (AMCHAM), Georgetown Chamber of Commerce and Industry (GCCI), the Private Sector Commission (PSC) and the Guyana Manufacturers and Services Association (GMSA).
+The major BSOs are the American Chamber of Commerce in Guyana (AmCham), Georgetown Chamber of Commerce and Industry (GCCI), the Private Sector Commission (PSC), the Guyana Manufacturers and Services Association (GMSA), the Women’s Chambers of Commerce and Industry Guyana, and the Black Entrepreneurs Association.